 The best way to approach a pre-amp tube problem is to see if it occurs only in one specific mode or channel.
 This should lead you to the tube needing replacement.
 Then all that remains is to swap the suspect tube for a known good performer.

 If you cannot narrow down the trouble to a specific mode or channel, the problem may be the small tube that drives the power tubes which is operational in all modes and channels.
 Though rare, a problem with the driver tube would show up in all aspects of performance - so if you can't narrow the problem down to being mode or channel specific, you may want to try replacing the driver tube.
 Driver problems generally show themselves in the form of crackling or hum in all modes of performance and/or weak overall output from the amplifier.
 Occasionally an anemic driver tube will cause the amplifier to sound flat and lifeless, but this is somewhat uncommon, as worn power tubes are a more likely suspect for this type of problem.

 Sometimes making the diagnosis is more trouble than it's worth and it's faster and easier to merely replace the small pre-amp tubes ONE AT A TIME with a replacement known to be good.
 But MAKE SURE you keep returning the tubes to their original socket until you hit the one that cures the problem.
 You'll notice that tubes located nearer to the INPUT jack always sound noisier...but this is because they are at the start of the chain and their noise gets amplified over and over by the tubes that follow.
 The tube that goes into this "input socket" (usually labeled V1) needs to be the least noisy of the bunch.
-The tube that goes at the end of the preamp chain - just ahead of the power tubes - can be guite noisy without causing any problem at all.
+The tube that goes at the end of the preamp chain - just ahead of the power tubes - can be quite noisy without causing any problem at all.
 The tubes in your amp have already been located in the most appropriate sockets and this is why you should NEVER pull them all out at once and ALWAYS swap them one at a time.
 ALWAYS return a perfectly good tube to its original socket.
 Also it's a good idea to put the amp on STANDBY when swapping tubes to reduce the heat build up in the tubes themselves and to prevent explosive noises (which can still occur even if you are pulling the tubes away from their sockets gently) from coming through the speaker.

 Remember, take your time, be patient and chances are real good that you can fix your amp yourself by finding and replacing the bad tube.
 It kills us to see someone who has shipped their amp back to us...and all it needed was a simple tube replacement!
-If you must send back your amp, remove the chassis from the cabinet by unscrewing the four mounting bolts on the bottom top.
-The chassis then slides back like a drawer and comes out from the back.
+If you must send back your amp, unplug the power cord, speaker and reverb cables then remove the chassis from the cabinet by unscrewing the four mounting bolts on top.
+The chassis then slides back like a drawer and comes out.
 Remove the big power tubes and mark them according to their location from left to right 1, 2 etc. They need to be wrapped separately with plenty of wadded up newspaper around them and put in a smaller box within the larger carton.
-Remove the Rectifier tubes and wrap them also.
-You can leave the preamp tubes in or remove them and wrap them separately being sure to label their location.
-(See Tube Task Chart.)